Doctor SpinThe PR BlogMedia RelationsPublic Relations vs Publicity

 • Analysing and reporting on media coverage.
 Evaluating the effectiveness of media relations efforts through analysis of media coverage, including reach, sentiment, and impact on organisational goals.

 • Social media engagement.
-Engaging with journalists and media outlets via social media platforms to build relationships and amplify the organization’s messages.
+Engaging with journalists and media outlets via social media platforms to build relationships and amplify the organisation’s messages.

-Some common job titles for Media Relations specialists are:
+Some typical job titles for media relations specialists are:

 The relationship with journalists can sometimes be tense due to the different objectives of each field.
 8Silfwer, J. (2011, October 17).
 Public Relations vs Journalism.
 Doctor Spin | The PR Blog. https://doctorspin.net/public-relations-vs-journalism/